schmurtzm/MrDiy-Audio-Notifier/README.md

 - Ported to platformio (with differents recommanded settings for ESP8266audio)
 - Can be compiled for ESP8266 and ESP32
 - IotWebConf updated to version v3.x (thanks to Markvader)
-- Google Translate TTS (so a little less "cloudless" but multilingual and better voice than the included ESP8266SAM)
+- Google Translate TTS (multilingual and better voice quality than the local ESP8266SAM).
+[List of supported languages](https://github.com/florabtw/google-translate-tts/blob/master/src/voices.js).
 - ability to play AAC (required for many web radio) and flac (not tested)
 - This code also allows to switch easily between no DAC (version used by mr DIY) , external DAC or internal DAC (for ESP32).
 - Documentation to connect your ESP to a speaker (see comments at the top of the "main.cpp" file)